wieden-kennedy/django-archetype/README.md

 Welcome to django-archetype.
 This project serves as W+K's base django project.
-Please fork it, and use it to get your django project up and running quickly.
+Please use it to get your django project up and running quickly.
 If you've got improvements or fixes to archetype, send them as a pull request!

 Archetype-based project setup